Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ```

 Make sure that the service cronyd is active, see above on how to do if you missed it.
-We can choose the correct timezone from a list that we can lookup with the following command:
+We can choose the correct time zone from a list that we can lookup with the following command:

 ```
-# timedatectl list-timezones
+# timedatectl list-time zones
 ```

-This will give us a list with all available timezones.
+This will give us a list with all available time zones.
 Choose the one closest to you.
 ```
 Africa/Abidjan
 Africa/Accra